 Tourism & Rental Demand

 There is a link between visitor numbers and the property market and that’s due to rental demand from the approximately 35% of Spain’s foreign visitors who do not stay in hotels.
+Obviously, some will have their own homes, or stay with family and friends, but that leaves a serious number of people renting privately.
+In addition, many domestic tourists from within Spain rent privately.
 And, of course, property buyers in Spain have usually been tourists for years before they decide to purchase.
-So, it’s good to see that there’s been something of a rebound in overseas tourism numbers, not quite to pre-Covid levels, but getting there.

 Who Is Buying What